netdata/netdata/docs/anonymous-statistics.md

 docs](../packaging/installer/README.md).** You can append this option during the initial installation or a manual update.

-**Set your `DO_NOT_TRACK` environmental variable to `1`.** You can set this variable with the following command: `export DO_NOT_TRACK=1`.
-This variable must be present _during installation_ to make the necessary changes.
-Visit the [project's homepage](https://consoledonottrack.com/) for more details on the purpose and implementation of this environmental variable.
+When using Docker, **set your `DO_NOT_TRACK` environment variable to `1`.** You can set this variable with the following
+command: `export DO_NOT_TRACK=1`.
+When creating a container using Netdata's [Docker image](../packaging/docker/README.md#run-netdata-with-the-docker-command) for the first time, this variable will disable the anonymous statistics script inside of the container.

 Each of these opt-out processes does the following: